 - 1. Counsel, parties, and witnesses are expected to address the Court with the customary respect, and conduct themselves with the usual decorum and dignity for the proceedings in accordance with S.D.
-TEX.
-LOCAL RULE 83.8, Appendix C. - 2.
-The proper way to address the Court, orally or in writing, is Judge Palermo, or Your Honor.
-In the courtroom, Counsel is expected to stand when addressing, and when being addressed by, the Court. - 3.
-All counsel, parties, witnesses and spectators must refrain from chewing gum, drinking, eating, smoking, wearing hats, or reading newspapers, books, email, etc. in the courtroom. - 4.
+Tex.
+Local Rule 83.8, Appendix C. - 2.
+All counsel, parties, witnesses and spectators must refrain from chewing gum, drinking, eating, smoking, wearing hats, or reading newspapers, books, email, etc. in the courtroom. - 3.
 All cellular telephones, beepers, and other electronic devices must be turned off before entering the courtroom, and may not be operated in the courtroom without the Court's permission.
 Computers may be used with respect to the trial of the case.
-Otherwise, computers must be turned off.

-- 5. Counsel and parties are expected to be seated at the counsel tables and ready to proceed when Court is called into session.
-Counsel may drink water in the courtroom (provided at the counsel table), but no other eating or drinking is permissible. - 6.
+Otherwise, computers must be turned off. - 4.
+Counsel and parties are expected to be seated at the counsel tables and ready to proceed when Court is called into session.
+Counsel may drink water in the courtroom (provided at the counsel table), but no other eating or drinking is permissible. - 5.
 Counsel may question witnesses either while standing at the lectern, or seated at the counsel table, whichever is preferred.